-Comics Description Services Instructional Mo dels Service Description Professional Staff Paraed Resource Services Resource services ensure students with disabilities access to the MCPS curriculum.
+Instructional Mo dels Service Description Services Professional Staff Paraed Resource Services Resource services ensure that students with disabilities have access to the MCPS curriculum.
 Students in Grades K-12 are served through this model.
 Students demonstrate learning/behavioral needs that affect performance in one or more academic areas.
 Elementary and middle schools staffed with an hours-based staffing model include the resource teacher in the special education staffing allocation.
 Available in all schools Based on school enrollment Elementary Schools with Learning and Academic Disabilities classes projected to have an enrollment of fewer than 600 students receive 1.0 resource room teachers.
 Schools projected to have an enrollment of greater than 600 students but fewer than 750 students receive 1.5 resource room teachers.
-Schools projected to have an enrollment of greater than 750 students receive 1.5 resource room teachers.
 Schools projected to have an enrollment of greater than 749 students receive 2.0 resource room teachers.
 N/A

-Service Description Services Instructional Mo dels Service Description Services Professional Staff Paraed Resource Services (continued) Middle Schools Schools not staffed with hours-based staffing projected to have an enrollment of fewer than 800 students receive a 1.0 resource room teacher.
-Schools projected to have an enrollment of 800 students but fewer than 1,001 students receive 1.5 resource room teachers.
+S. Instructional Mo dels Service Description Services Professional Staff Paraed Resource Services (continued) Middle Schools Schools not staffed with hours-based staffing projected to have an enrollment of fewer than 800 students receive a 1.0 resource room teacher.
+Schools projected to have an enrollment of 800 students but fewer than 1,000 students receive 1.5 resource room teachers.
 Schools projected to have an enrollment 1,000 students or more receive 2.0 resource room teachers.
 High Schools Schools projected to have an enrollment of fewer than 1,000 students receive 1.0 resource room teacher.
 Schools projected to have an enrollment of 1,000 or more students but fewer than 1,500 students receive 1.5 resource room teachers.
 Schools projected to have an enrollment of 1,000 or more students but fewer than 1,500 students receive 1.5 resource room teachers.
 Schools projected to have an enrollment of 1,500 students or more receive 2.0 resource room teachers.
 N/A Learning and Academic Disabilities (LAD) Students served through this model require special education services primarily as a result of a learning disability or other disability that significantly impacts academic achievement.
 Students typically have processing deficits that affect performance in one or more academic areas, including but not limited to mathematics, reading, or written language.
 The design is based on a cluster model.
 Elementary cluster models provide a continuum of services and environments for students requiring more than 15 hours of special education service.
-LAD services are provided in selected elementary and middle school and all high schools.
-Elementary - Designated sites within each cluster Available in middle schools not staffed with hours-based staffing and all high schools 1 Tchr:TS 0.875
+LAD services are provided in selected elementary and middle schools and all high schools.
+Elementary - Designated sites within each cluster Available in middle schools not staffed with hours-based staffing and all high schools 1 Tchr:TS 1 Tchr:TS 0.875 0.875